TheDaleks/ContentDK/Markdowns/2020-02-03-byzantine.md

-# Bitcoin Offers Solutions To All Your Byzantine General Problems.
+# Bitcoin Offers Solutions To All Your Byzantine Generals Problems

 _Daniel Krawisz_